dynamsoft-docs/barcode-reader-docs/programming/javascript/api-reference/BarcodeReader.md

 * destroy&#40;&#41;: *Promise&lt;void&gt;*

-> Destroy the `BarcodeReader` instance.
-If your page needs to create new instances from time to time, don't forget to destroy unused old instances, otherwise it will cause memory leaks.
+  Destroies the `BarcodeReader` instance.
+If your page needs to create new instances from time to time, don't forget to destroy unused old instances to avoid possible memory leaks.

 <br>